energywebfoundation/origin/docs/device-guides/my-devices.md

 ## Requesting Certification for Device
 Once your device has been registered, you can certify produced electricity for a given period of time with the I-REC Standard and request issuance of corresponding I-RECs.

-Users can request the issuance of certificates for a specific generation device and a specific time frame.
+Users can request the issuance of certificates for a specific generation device within a specific time frame.
 They must provide the issuer with generation evidence from the device at the defined time.
 Based on this evidence, the energy volume can be determined and thereby the number of certificates (e.g. each 1 MWh) that is requested.
 A specific address can be defined to issue the certificates to.
 The default is the address that called the function.

 <b>Monthly certification</b> is the most common practice in the market, however most standards allow for a daily granularity.